 - Student team members: Penn State students are welcome to participate as team members during the course.
 As team members, students can gain value through the process and assist with scheduling and conducting interviews, as well as assisting with presentation materials.

 Attendance is required for at least one team member at each class session.
-Participants and teams are expected to commit approximately 15 to 20 hours per week for the duration of the program.
+Participants and teams are expected to commit approximately 10 hours per week for the duration of the program.
 Current and upcoming cohort schedules are listed below.